gowthamimanohar/git_learning/README.md

 # git_learning
-this is to practice the sunject
+this is to practice the subject